WebOrigami/docs/content/builtins/tree/cache.md

 supertitle: "Tree."
 ---

-Caches values from `tree`.
+Caches values retrieved from a (presumably slow) [map-based](/async-tree/mapBasedTree.html) source tree.

 If a `cache` is provided, the cached values will be stored in that tree; if no `cache` is provided, the values will be stored in an in-memory tree.